S. M. Asadul Haque

-S M Asadul Haque (এস এম আসাদুল হক) is a two star officer of the Bangladesh Army.
-He is currently the General Officer Commanding (GOC) of the 9th Infantry Division and the Area Commander of the Savar Area.
+S. M. Asadul Haque (Note: ndc, psc) (এস এম আসাদুল হক) is a two star officer of the Bangladesh Army.
+He is currently the Commandant of the Defence Services Command and Staff College (Bangladesh).
+He formerly served as general officer commanding (GOC) of the 9th Infantry Division and the area commander of the Savar Area.
+He is the 3rd colonel commandant of the Remount, Veterinary and Farm Corps.

 Career

-Haque appointment of General Officer Commanding (GOC) of the 11th Infantry Division and Area Commander of Bogura Area, located in Majhira Cantonment.
+Haque has served of general officer commanding (GOC) of the 11th Infantry Division and area commander of Bogura Area, located at Majhira Cantonment.

 Asadul is an officer from the 29th BMA Long Course and belongs to the Infantry Corps.

-He also serves as the Chairman of the Finance Committee for the Bangladesh Army University of Engineering & Technology (BAUET).
-He is also listed as a member of the Board of Trustees for BAUET.
+He also serves as the chairman of the finance committee for the Bangladesh Army University of Engineering & Technology (BAUET).
+He is also listed as a member of the board of trustees for BAUET.

-He as a Peacekeeping Affairs Officer (P-4) for UNDPKO, suggesting experience in international peacekeeping operations.
-He has also been noted alongside the Chief of Army Staff during inspections.
+He has served as a peacekeeping affairs officer (P-4) for UNDPKO, having experience in international peacekeeping operations.
+He has also been noted alongside the chief of army staff during inspections.